IROpany/shortcode-support-text-button-plugin/README.md

 ## Security and Vulnerability

-Please report any security vulnerabilities or issues with this plugin by [create issue] in the GitHub repository.
+Please report any security vulnerabilities or issues with this plugin by [creating an issue](https://github.com/yourrepositoryname/issues).

 ## Contributions